Blog

 Although some employees may be good at spotting scammer emails, regular practice is still critical to a sound security culture.
 A momentary lapse in judgment can lead to a malicious link being clicked and a disastrous breach.

 Next, implement a second security gate with monitoring and remediation.
-Monitoring and remediation blocks threats if an employee accidently clicks a link or introduces a virus.
+Monitoring and remediation blocks threats if an employee accidentally clicks a link or introduces a virus.

 Consider a provider that uses a combination of technologies—including antivirus and endpoint detection and response (EDR)—to identify threats.
 The best providers will respond quickly to incidents and work to mitigate data loss or other damage.